-4. RESULTS FOR AGRICULTURAL MEASURES
+4. RESULTS FOR NON-LIGHTING MEASURES

-This section presents and discusses the results from analyzing retention rates and estimating effective useful lives for agricultural measures.
-Summary statistics on the agricultural sites for which data were collected are reported in Section 4.1.
-Retention rates are presented in Section 4.2, while estimates of effective useful lives are presented in Section 4.3.
+This section presents and discusses the results from analyzing retention rates and estimating effective useful lives for commercial non-lighting measures.
+Retention rates are presented in Section 4.1, while estimates of effective useful lives are presented in Section 4.2.